Every volunteer project obtains its strength from the people involved in it. We invite you to participate as much or as little as you choose.

 Before submitting an issue, please:

 Enhancement requests for new features are also welcome.
-The more concrete and rationale the request is, the greater the chance it will incorporated into future releases.
+The more concrete and rational the request is, the greater the chance it will be incorporated into future releases.

 As you are writing your patch, please keep the following things in mind: